HighlanderLab/tree_seq_pipeline/README.md

 README Snakemake Tree sequence pipeline

-How to run it on Eddie
+# How to run it on Eddie
 1. (If not done yet) Configure conda by
-   Adding the environment directory:
+   Adding the environment directory (read more about it here, also check for updates: https://www.wiki.ed.ac.uk/display/ResearchServices/Anaconda):
+   `module load anaconda`
    `conda config --add envs_dir /exports/cmvm/eddie/eb/groups/HighlanderLab/anaconda/envs`

    And adding the pkg directory: